 So, if you are thinking about entering a mentoring relationship – either as a mentee or a mentor – do consider the range of approaches.
 They all have different advantages, and they all provide different experiences.

 The University-wide mentoring scheme provides you with the opportunity to experience; peer, reciprocal, and upward mentoring.
-It is open to all staff and you can register to become a mentor or mentee at any time, however, we only match twice a year with the next being in May.
+It is open to all staff and you can register to become a mentor or mentee at any time, however, we only match twice a year in May and November.

 We also run a number of workshops for both mentors and mentees.
 These are also open to all staff, and you can attend even if you are just thinking about engaging in mentoring.
 These sessions focus on; what to expect, the roles of the mentor/mentee, how to plan for great mentoring conversations, and the tools and techniques which are available for you to explore.